chaoss/wg-evolution/metrics/Issues_New.md

     as new issues.

 ### Aggregators
 Usual aggregators are:

 * Count.
 Total number of issues during the period.

 ### Specific description: GitHub

-In the case of GitHub, an issue is defined as an "issue", as long as it is related to source code files.
+In the case of GitHub, an issue is defined as an "issue".

 The date of the issue can be defined (for considering it in a period or not) as the date in which the issue was opened (submitted).

 #### GitHub parameters
 None.

 ### Specific description: GitLab

-In the case of GitHub, an issue is defined as an "issue", as long as it is related to source code files.
+In the case of GitHub, an issue is defined as an "issue".

 The date of the issue can be defined (for considering it in a period or not) as the date in which the issue was opened (submitted).

 #### GitLab parameters
 None.

 ### Specific description: Jira

-In the case of Jira, an issue is defined as an "issue", as long as it is related to source code files.
+In the case of Jira, an issue is defined as an "issue".

 The date of the issue can be defined (for considering it in a period or not) as the date in which the issue was opened (submitted).

 #### Jira parameters
 None.

 ### Specific description: Bugzilla
 In the case of Bugzilla, an issue is defined as a "bug report", as long as it is related to source code files.